ArtHitParade

 The triptychs with front face and profiles in life size are a suitable format for Francis.
 In painting the portraits of his friends, he studies to what extent his own passions are out of range from any conventional ideal.
 The reason why Francis's art is fascinating is that he goes so far in introspection up to overcoming the bounds of decency.

-On November 16 in New York, Sotheby's sells a triptych on a black background painted in 1966, lot 40 estimated $ 35M.
+On November 16, 2017, Sotheby's sold for $ 39M a triptych on a black background painted in 1966, lot 40 estimated $ 35M.
 In left and middle images, the crushed nose and the semi-spherical hollows of the orbits have killed any possibility of empathy.

 In the same year in large format, George tries to discuss but his disarticulated and sticky body prevents communication.
-This Portrait of George Dyer Talking, 198 x 147 cm, was sold for £ 42M including premium by Christie's on February 13, 2014.
+This Portrait of George Dyer Talking, 198 x 147 cm, was sold for £ 42M by Christie's in 2014.

 Head Triptych